CodeBloodedDeveloper/PYRAG/README.md

 1. Create a file named `.env` in the root directory of the project.

-2. Copy the contents from `.env.example` into your new `.env` file.

-3. Add your Google Gemini API key to the `.env` file:
+2. Add your Google Gemini API key to the `.env` file:

     ```env
     GEMINI_API_KEY="your_gemini_api_key_here"